folasayomi/alx-pre_course/0x01-git/README.md

-This is another read me file.
+This is an updated readme file.